Mystery Of The Brave Viking Chief Buried On The Gokstad Ship

 Sverd in Fjell monument was created to commemorate the Battle of Hafrsfjord in 872.
 Credit: Giuseppe Milo - CC BY 3.0

-Somehow, the mysterious Gokstad Viking chief must have been involved in all these events, but whose side was he on?
+Somehow, the mysterious Gokstad Viking chief must have been involved in all these events.
 Why was he killed?
-One possibility is that he lost his life during one of the raids.
-Another option is that he was killed by the opposition to King Harald Fairhair.
-It is also possible he was murdered by unknown men, like thieves for example.
+Another option is that the opposition to King Harald Fairhair killed him.
+It is also possible that unknown men, like thieves, murdered him.

 We may never know the true story of the Gokstad Viking chief, but even without a proper name and identity, he has become one of the most famous Norwegian Vikings.